 Banks and insurance companies have financial advisers - see our Members page for links to provider websites.

 The following financial adviser associations have member lists:

 You can check on the Financial Service Providers Register to see whether a financial advice provider or a financial adviser is registered and what products they can give advice on.
-Some advisers that work for banks, insurance companies and adviser businesses, known as QFE Advisers, are not listed on the Register.
+Some individuals who give financial advice work for banks, insurance companies and other financial advice providers, are known as nominated representatives, who are not listed on the Register.

 For more information about finding a financial adviser, refer to the Financial Markets Authority (FMA) website.
 The FMA are an Independent Crown Entity who regulate financial markets, including financial advice providers and financial advisers.